Undead Nightmare: Plot

 Shortly after being reunited with his family, John Marston (Rob Wiethoff) is trying to lead a peaceful life with his wife Abigail (Sophia Marzocchi), son Jack (Josh Blaylock), and friend Uncle (Spider Madison) on their ranch at Beecher's Hope.
-One stormy night, however, Uncle is nowhere to be found and the Marstons, assuming he had found shelter elsewhere, go to sleep.
-In the middle of the night, they are awakened by a zombified Uncle that bites Abigail, who proceeds to bite Jack, also turning them into zombies.
-After killing Uncle and tying up Abigail and Jack, John sets out to find a cure and goes to the town of Blackwater in search for a doctor, only to find it nearly abandoned.
+One stormy night, however, Uncle is nowhere to be found and the Marstons, assuming he has found shelter elsewhere, go to sleep.
+In the middle of the night, they are awakened by a zombified Uncle, who bites Abigail; she in turn bites Jack, turning them into zombies as well.
+After killing Uncle and tying up Abigail and Jack, John sets out to find a cure and goes to the town of Blackwater in search of a doctor, only to find it nearly abandoned.

 John runs into one of his former allies, Professor Harold MacDougal (Joe Ochman), who theorizes that a virus has caused the dead to come back to life.
-After MacDougal is killed by an undead Nastas, John encounters other survivors and helps clear Blackwater and the nearby cemetery of the undead, before learning that another two of his former allies, con artist Nigel West Dickens (Don Creech) and treasure hunter Seth Briars (Kevin Glikmann), are supposedly responsible for the outbreak.
-He meets with both men, who deny any involvement, although Seth voices his suspicions that the Aztecs had something to do with the entire ordeal and tells John to travel to Mexico.
+After MacDougal is killed by an undead Nastas, John encounters other survivors and helps clear Blackwater and the nearby cemetery of the undead.
+He then learns that another two of his former allies, con artist Nigel West Dickens (Don Creech) and treasure hunter Seth Briars (Kevin Glikmann), are supposedly responsible for the outbreak.
+John meets with both men, who deny any involvement, though Seth voices his suspicions that the Aztecs had something to do with the entire ordeal and advises John to go to Mexico.

 John travels to Nuevo Paraíso, only to discover that it is in a much worse state than America.
-He encounters a group of nuns led by Mother Superior Calderón (Irene DeBari), who informs him that a woman told her Abraham Reyes, whom John had previously helped take over Nuevo Paraíso, is responsible for the outbreak.
+He encounters a group of nuns led by Mother Superior Calderón (Irene DeBari), who reveals a woman has told her that Abraham Reyes, whom John had helped take over Nuevo Paraíso, is responsible for the outbreak.
 When John goes to meet with said woman, he finds her attacked by a zombified Reyes, whom he kills.
-The woman informs John that Reyes triggered the zombie plague when he stole an Aztec mask from some tombs, and became a zombie himself when he donned the mask.
-Venturing into the tombs, John and the woman are able to return the mask to its original place, effectively stopping the plague.
+The woman informs John that Reyes triggered the zombie plague when he stole an Aztec mask from some nearby catacombs, and became a zombie himself when he donned the mask.
+Venturing into the catacombs, John and the woman are able to return the mask to its rightful place, ending the plague.
 The woman then reveals herself as the Aztec goddess Ayauhteotl and thanks John for his help, gifting him one of the four horses of Apocalypse to return home.

-John returns to Beecher's Hope to find that Jack and Abigail have been cured, and is happy to be reunited with them.
-Months later, following John's death, Seth finds and steals the mask, causing the dead to rise from their graves once again.
+John returns to Beecher's Hope to find that Jack and Abigail have been cured, and is happy to be reunited with his family.
+Months later, following John's death, Seth finds and steals the Aztec mask, causing the dead to rise from their graves once again.
 John is among those resurrected, but because he was buried with holy water, he is now a revenant, keeping possession of his soul.